Are you an adviser? Go to Unbiased Pro

 First, tell your UK pension scheme that you wish to transfer your funds to Canada and get the necessary forms.
 You must be over 55 to do this.

-HMRC updates its Recognised Overseas Pension Scheme (ROPS) twice a month, so it’s worth checking to see what’s available beforehand.
+HMRC updates its recognised overseas pension scheme (ROPS) twice a month, so it’s worth checking to see what’s available beforehand.

-These are quite complex, so it’s worth considering professional financial advice when filling these out.
+Next, you need to prepare and complete all transfer forms.
+These are pretty complex, so it’s worth considering professional financial advice when filling these out.

+They can then be sent to your UK pension provider so they can process the transfer.
 The receiving company will convert your pension funds to Canadian dollars, using the exchange rate on the day your funds are deposited.

 You can deposit funds from several UK pension providers into the same QROPS.